Save up to 15% off with Packages. View Pricing →

 Skin Assessment

 Your provider examines the treatment area under magnification, noting active breakouts, scarring, pigmentation patterns, and skin sensitivity.
-This assessment determines which peel solution (VI Peel or TCA) and concentration to use.
+This determines which peel solution (VI Peel or TCA) and concentration to use.

 Cleansing & Prep